-- 1. if ECDAA-Join is done in-factory, it is assumed that produced devices are known to be uncompomised (at time of production). - 2. if a remote ECDAA-Join is performed, the (remote) ECDAA Issuer already must use a different method to remotely authenticate the authenticator (e.g. using some endorsement key).
+- 1. if ECDAA-Join is done in-factory, it is assumed that produced devices are known to be uncompomised (at time of production). - 2. if a remote ECDAA-Join is performed, the (remote) some endorsement key).
 We expect the ECDAA Issuer to perform a revocation check based on that information.
 This is even more flexible as it does not require access to the authenticator ECDAA private key sk.